 For four years you’ve told us about Currys PC World pressuring you into paying for a set-up fee that should be optional.

-We took these stories to Currys PC World and questioned their practices and each time they promised to clean up their act.
+We took these stories to Currys PC World and questioned its practices and each time it promised to clean up its act.

 But as recently as January, you’ve told us this is still happening.
 Donald Oswald told us: